raburuz/raburuz/README.md

 ### Industry Experience

-- Scholarship holder at `Input For You Spain` building a system project with Angular 13 for exponential clients.
+- Internship at `Input For You Spain` building a system project with Angular 13 for exponential clients.

 📫 If you are interesting in how to reach me send me a email : naburuz54(dot)gmail.com :) I'm waiting for you message.